NickAger/nickager.github.io/_drafts/2016-02-xx-custom-classes.md

 ---
 Describe the motivation - white label product.
 Not just white label products but having say a diagnostic mode that where all the extra diagnostic code is kept in derived classes, rather than adding the the confusion of the main code base.

+Demo versions of products

+In retrospect think all I did was invent a rubbish dependency injection.

+Compare with dependency injection and mocks.

 Differentiate between customisations and configuration.
 Where customisation is something that is specific to one or two sites.
 Whereas configuration is something which needs configuration across all sites.

 * I (Nick Ager) saw a danger that we were conflating configuration with customisation which led to more and more conditional code paths within our core, with the associated testing complexity in our code-base.